 But a good song that teaches good things and carries good memories — THAT is a treasure.
 This song has been that for me.
 Right out of the shoot it modeled a wonderful heart and attitude toward God.
 It has partnered with me through the years, helping to build in me a fortress of confidence knowing that God IS love and that I could love Him back.
 What a gift this song has been to me, and many others, I’m sure!

 Good songs that carry good lessons — learn them.
 Teach them.
 Enjoy them.
 Pass them along.
 Keep them working.
 (Sorry, sometimes I stumble back onto that same old soap box.)

 What an advantage people have who are taught early through scripture, through examples and through songs like this one to know that God is loving, God is gracious and merciful and God is GOOD.
 Better to begin learning this late than never.
 Better still to learn it from the start.
-No time like the present to help someone learn to sing for themselves, “I Love The Lord”.
+No time like the present to help someone get their own reasons to start singing “I Love The Lord”.

 God bless you lots!

 I love the Lord with all my heart.

 I love the Lord and I knew right from the start

 That when I heard His matchless Word I knew it would be

 1. Sitting on the devil’s doorstep trying to find

 Some new way that I could learn to blow my mind